-Hepatosteatosis, or hepatic steatosis, is an accumulation of fat in the liver.
-Also called fatty liver, hepatic steatosis is a term attributed to numerous conditions.
-Most often, it is used in reference to fatty liver disease.
+Fatty liver (also reffered to as hepatic steatosis or hepatosteatosis), is an accumulation of fat in the liver.
+While the term is attributed to numerous conditions, it's most commonly used in reference to fatty liver disease.

 In general, a healthy liver should contain little to no fat.
 For most people, a small amount of fat in the liver causes no major problems.
 High levels of fat in the liver, however, can lead to diabetes, heart attack, and stroke.
-In advanced cases of fatty liver disease, cirrhosis (liver damage) may occur, increasing the risk of developing liver cancer.
+In late-stage fatty liver disease, cirrhosis (an advanced stage of liver damage) can occur, which drastically increases the risk of developing liver cancer.

-The most common imaging procedures used to diagnose hepatic steatosis include ultrasonography, computed tomography, transient elastography, and magnetic resonance imaging.
+The most common imaging procedures used to diagnose hepatic steatosis include ultrasound, CT, MRI, firbroscan, and transient elastography.
 In inconclusive cases, a biopsy may be necessary.

-Familiarity with the way different patterns of fat accumulation appear in radiographic images is essential for detecting and evaluating the stage of hepatic steatosis.
-Accurate image interpretation requires the expertise of a subspecialty radiologist
+Familiarity with the way different patterns of fat accumulation appear in radiographic images is essential for correct evaluation and staging of hepatic steatosis.
+This comes from specific training and experience.

 There are two main indicators of hepatic steatosis (fatty liver) in a liver ultrasound:

-To avoid false-positive interpretations, a hepatic steatosis diagnosis should only be given via ultrasound alone if both indicators are present.
-Generally, MRI is considered the preferred modality for accurate diagnosis.
+To avoid false-positivess, a hepatic steatosis diagnosis should only be given via ultrasound alone if both indicators are present.
+A second opinion on an ultrasound can also help confirm an accurate diagnosis.